 Seafood: Amêijoas are tiny sweet cockles that are traditionally served in the Pork with Clams, Alentejo Style dish but the smallest little necks or mahogany clams will work well in their place.
 Mussels, shrimp, lapas, are just a few examples of shellfish enjoyed as well as mackerel, sardines,red fish, seabass, salted codfish and much more.

-Used especially in the Alentejo Region of the mainland, and less in the Azores, this simple-to-make recipe for it can be found on page 166 in “Portuguese Homestyle Cooking”, or you can find it in Portuguese markets and online sources listed at the back of the book.
+Sweet Pepper Paste (Massa de Pimentão): This is a thick seasoning conserve of seeded, salt brined red sweet peppers.
+It packs flavor without heat.
+Used especially in the Alentejo Region of the mainland and less in the Azores, this simple-to-make recipe can be found in Portuguese Homestyle Cooking and Portuguese markets and online sources listed at the back of the book.
 Those found in markets vary in taste to a certain degree and some have additional ingredients.
 Look for one that has only salt and sweet red peppers listed as ingredients.
-A tablespoon added to a seasoning paste, to a stew or braise, adds another dimension to the flavors.
+A tablespoon added to a seasoning paste, stew, or braise adds another dimension to the flavors.
 Since it is a salty preparation, hold back seasoning with additional salt until after tasting at the end of cooking.
-It may not need added salt.
+It may not be necessary.

-Vegetables: A wider range than ever are influencing the the Portuguese menu and not just in the soups.
+Vegetables: A wider range than ever are influencing the Portuguese menu and not just in the soups.

 Wine: Portugal’s wine industry is producing their best wines yet.
 It is hard to keep up with the latest varietals.
-Wonderful and constant vinho verdes (green wines) full and medium-bodied reds.
-Beyond drinking wine with our meals, wine is used to flavor braises, stews, vinaigrettes but most notably dishes in our marinade, vinho d’alhos.
+Wonderful and constant vinho verdes (green wines) are full and medium-bodied reds.
+Beyond drinking wine with our meals, wine is used to flavor braises, stews, and vinaigrettes but most notably dishes in our marinade, vinho d’alhos.

-Wine and Garlic Marinade: Vinho d’alhos means a wine and garlic marinade that is customarily used to flavor meats and seafood.
+Wine and Garlic Marinade (Vinho d’alhos): Is a wine and garlic marinade that is customarily used to flavor meats and seafood.
 The principal marinating medium can be a mix of wine and vinegar (apple cider vinegar or wine vinegar), just vinegar or just wine (sometimes cut with water).

-Additional components can be personal choices of spices such as cloves, Jamaican allspice, cumin, nutmeg or cinnamon and herbs of bay leaf, sage, marjoram, basil, rosemary, parsley or cilantro.
-A unique flavor is infused into the meats, poultry and occasionally fish.
+Every cook has his or her special seasoning using any number and amounts of spices in your pantry.
+A unique flavor is infused into the meats, poultry and also fish.
 Marinating times can vary to personal preference.
 It can be as little as ½ hour for fish, or 5 hours to several days for meats.
 Some folks, depending on the dish they are preparing discard the marinade at the end of the infusion period then make fresh components to add to the pot along with vegetables while others just cook the meat and added vegetables in the existing marinade.